 It’s also very low-maintenance, making it great for beginners – your biggest issue may be overwatering.

 Characterised by towering stems topped by oversized domes of flowerheads, angelica is great for adding architectural intrigue to the rear of your herb garden.

-Its stems are most commonly candied for confectionary purposes, but all parts of the plant are aromatic and carry medicinal applications, too.
+Its stems are most commonly candied for confectionary purposes. [source]

 Anise hyssop, sometimes known as Agastache, is another tall perennial herb which carries spires of bright flowers which attract bees.